Get insider access

 In the budget category, we recommend the Logitech M720 Triathlon.
 It shares many of the same work-oriented features as our first pick in this list, the Logitech MX Master 3S, but it's significantly less expensive.
 It has a right-handed, ergonomic shape with a rubberized coating and a small thumb rest with a hidden button that enables gesture commands.
 Like the vertically oriented Logitech Lift, it's better for people with smaller hands than the larger MX Master 3S.
 You can connect the M720 wirelessly with its USB receiver or via Bluetooth, and it pairs with up to three devices simultaneously.
 For power, it uses a single AA battery and has an impressive advertised battery life of up to 24 months.
 The scroll wheel also has left and right tilt inputs and unlocks for free scrolling.

 Unfortunately, its shape and high palm rest make this mouse bulky, so it isn't the most portable option.
 Also, its mouse feet are on the thinner side and have sharp edges that can dig into softer mousepads a bit.
-That said, it's a versatile option that combines many helpful productivity features into an affordable package that's very comfortable for just about all hand sizes.
+That said, it's a versatile and comfortable option that combines many helpful productivity features into an affordable package.

 See our review

 The best ergonomic gaming mouse we've tested is the Razer Basilisk V3.
 It has a right-handed shape with a thumb rest, providing more ergonomic support than typical gaming mice.
 Also, while many gaming mice have only two side buttons, this one has three.
-As an added feature, its wheel has L/R tilt inputs and a free-scrolling mode, which is a handy feature if you plan on using this mouse for gaming and general productivity tasks like browsing spreadsheets.
+As an added feature, its wheel has L/R tilt inputs and a free-scrolling mode; this is great if you need a single device for gaming and general productivity tasks like browsing spreadsheets.
 Using the companion software, you can reprogram any button, make sensor adjustments, and customize the RGB lighting.

 See our review